 The Scottish Highlands are full of beautiful bays, craggy snow-dusted mountain peaks, peat-stained streams and heather-clad moors scattered with golden gorse and wild deer, all linked by quiet single-track roads dotted with passing places.
 In the Scottish Highlands you can drive from bright sunshine to a swirling snow-flurry in just a few miles or a few minutes.
 And, best of all, you can experience one of the world’s last wilderness areas without giving up any modern comforts, enjoying luxurious accommodation, delicious food, true Highland hospitality and, of course, a warming dram or two of excellent whisky.
-Scotland’s North Coast 500 (NC500), a loop route covering 500 miles of the most spectacular highland scenery, has been named among the planet’s top coastal roads – alongside the likes of Italy’s Amalfi Coast and the Pacific Coast Highway in the USA!
-Add Scotland’s North Coast 500 to your bucket list now.
-My preference is to drive up the west coast and down the east, picking up these highlights along the way.
+Scotland’s North Coast 500 (NC500), a loop route covering just over 500 miles of spectacular highland scenery, has been named among the planet’s top coastal roads – alongside the likes of Italy’s Amalfi Coast and the Pacific Coast Highway in the USA!
+My preference is to drive up the west coast and down the east coast, picking up these highlights along the way.
 Be sure to stop for a bowl of cock-a-leekie soup in a village pub along the way (see video below).

 Views Applecross Pass Wester Ross